Design Studio Leader

-Study under Rafael Moneo, and teaching assistant for Jorge Silvetti at Harvard.
+@ Harvard - student of Rafael Moneo, teaching assistant for Jorge Silvetti.

-Pioneer Works Center for Art and Innovation, Founding board member.
+Pioneer Works Center for Art and Innovation, Founding board member with Dustin Yellin.

 AIA - RA Alaska, California, New York.
 Trimble Architecture, director.

 Inventor of a monocoque bicycle frame technology that was banned by the United States Cycling Federation (USCF) for creating an unfair advantage because of its aerodynamic properties.